-Just a few months ago, we had the privilege of taking our kids out to the Chile Festival in Hatch, New Mexico.
+Just a few months ago, I had the privilege of taking my kids out to the Chile Festival in Hatch, New Mexico.
 If you haven’t ever been and you get the opportunity… DO IT.

 Fair warning: the MILD variety are STILL super hot!

-I remember my husband (who eats chiles all the time) standing at one of the booths to sample their chiles, and he turned to me with the most random expression and said “wow.. if this is MILD I don’t want to see what’s HOT….”
+I remember my oldest daughter (who eats chiles all the time) standing at one of the booths to sample their chiles, and she turned to me with the most random expression and said “wow.. if this is MILD I don’t want to see what’s HOT….”

 That right there was an indicator that I should probably just leave them alone.
 I did , too – because I don’t need to make a hospital trip over a green chile.